Factorio – Visualizing construction material dependencies

 What would really make Factorio better?
 I don't know.
 Maybe a simplified interface?
 There's so many ctrl-click things and having to place and stock turrets in a hurry that it just makes me not want to start the game etc.

-• fabian2k 9 months ago
+• fabian2k a year ago

 The expansion is extensively described in the Factorio blog entries.
 There are a lot of new mechanics there, they tried to avoid having the new planets to be just more of the same.
 We'll see how well they succeeded.